marchage/EncryptedAlbum/README.md

 SecretVault is a native macOS and iOS app for securely hiding photos and videos using strong, modern encryption.

 # Hopefully not pretend greenfield
-This project does not maintain compatibility with previous implementations.
+This project does (maybe) not maintain compatibility with previous implementations.
 When that starts happening this line will be removed.

 ## Features